Git-related Modules

 git.update.baseMerge.branch

-Branch name on the remote to merge into the update branch before running git.update.script.
+Branch name on the remote to update the existing update branch from.

 Type: string